 In theory, charter schools must comply with several requirements that seem aimed at ensuring fairness and equity in admissions.
 Except as otherwise provided by law or the mission of a school as set out in its charter, the school must not limit admission to students based on intellectual ability, measures of achievement or aptitude, athletic ability, or disability.
 Moreover, a charter school must not limit admission to students based on race, creed, national origin, religion, or ancestry.
 A charter school with single-sex education as part of its mission may limit admission based on sex.
-Within one year after the charter school begins operation, as discussed above, it must make efforts for its student population to reasonably reflect the racial and ethnic composition of the general population residing within the local school district in which the school is located or the racial and ethnic composition of the special population that the school seeks to serve residing within the local school district in which the school is located.309 Despite these criteria, data show that North Carolina charter schools are more likely than regular public schools to be racially segregated and to enroll fewer students with disabilities and English learner students.310
+Within one year after the charter school begins operation, as discussed above, it must make efforts for its student population to reasonably reflect the racial and ethnic composition of the general population residing within the local school district in which the school seeks to serve residing within the local school district in which the school is located.309 Despite these criteria, data show that North Carolina charter schools are more likely than regular public schools to be racially segregated and to enroll fewer students with disabilities and English learner students.310